 Mensuration All Formulas List

 To help you with the preparation and making one of the toughest chapters easy to learn.
 We have curated mensuration all formulas list for you.
 Checkout Mensuration formulas for 2D ,3D shapes and much more!

 Mensuration Formulas for 2D Shapes

 The major 2D figures are square, triangle, rectangle, circle, rhombus and parallelograms.
 Let us now have a look at the mensuration formulas of all the important 2D geometrical figures:

-- A triangle in which one angle equals 90 degrees is called a Right angled Triangle.
-The side in this triangle is calculated using Pythagoras theorem.
+- A triangle in which one angle equals 90 degrees is called a Right-angled Triangle.
+The side in this triangle is calculated using the Pythagoras theorem.